 Equity Related Instruments - are securities which give the holder of the security right to receive Equity Shares on pre agreed terms.
-It includes convertible bonds, convertible debentures, convertible preference shares, , equity warrants, convertible/non-convertible preference shares, etc.
+It includes convertible bonds, convertible debentures, convertible preference shares, warrants, etc. carrying the right to obtain equity shares and such other instruments as may be specified by the Board from time to time.

 Equity Derivatives - are financial instruments, generally traded on an exchange, the price of which is directly dependent upon (i.e., "derived from") the value of equity shares or equity indices.
-The equity derivatives may take the following forms:
+The equity derivatives may take the following forms:-